How I Cook My Thanksgiving Turkey…

-Hello friends and thank you for stopping by!
-Thanksgiving is only a week away and I thought I’d shared how I cook my thanksgiving turkey with you!
+Thanksgiving is next Thursday and I decided to re-post how I cook my Thanksgivingving turkey with you!
 This is my tried an true recipe that always provides a moist turkey, even the breast.
 To get a juicier turkey use fresh rather than a frozen one.

 I cook my turkey breast side down…and cook by “temperature” NOT cooking time!
-Cooking a breast side down provides more even cooking, the thigh is exposed to direct heat which evens out the cooking time that happens between dark and white meat cooked breast side up conventionally.
+Cooking a breast side down provides more even cooking.
+Since the thigh is exposed to direct heat which evens out the cooking time that happens between dark and white meat cooked breast side up conventionally.

 A fresh turkey will give you a juicer one than frozen, but everyone has their preference so use what you like.
-Here’s a link to a post I did last year why you should NOT use the turkey popup to determine doneness!
-And a link to a Thanksgiving Timetable for getting everything done on time and brining and a few other recipes.
+Here’s a link to on my post for a Thanksgiving Timetable for getting everything done on time and brining and a few other recipes.

-Never use the pop -up and remove it since it plastic and can melt into your turkey, ugh!
+Never use the pop -up and remove it since its plastic and can melt into your turkey, ugh!

 To brine or not to brine, I do, but I let others decide what they want to do.
 There are two types of brines click for recipes: To Brine or Not To Brine PDF.